felipe-de-castro/fabric-end-to-end/README.md

 7. Loading Ship Mode Dimension - Gold Layer [notebook link](notebooks/gold_shipmode.ipynb)

 ##  Mounting to Lakehouse and Archiving Files
-In this part, using [mssparkutils](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/microsoft-spark-utilities?pivots=programming-language-python) you will be able to work with file systems, such as copie files, move them, list a directory etc. <br>
+In this part, using [mssparkutils](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/microsoft-spark-utilities?pivots=programming-language-python) you will be able to work with file systems, such as copie files, move them, list directory etc. <br>

-After the files been updated and the data used to bulding the models, we will mount the enviroment file system so the files can be moved to a 'Archives' folder (created earlier).
+After the files (.xlsx) been used, tables created to bulding the models with all data insertions, in the [Archive notebook](notebooks/Archives.ipynb) will be mounted the enviroment for the file system so the files so they can be moved to a 'Archives' folder (created earlier).

 [Notebook to mount and Archive files](notebooks/Archives.ipynb)